Things To Do In Wimberley

 Wimberley has several live theatres in town.
 If your taste runs to live theatre, try the EmilyAnn Theatre, Central Texas Theatre Academy or the Wimberley Players for year-round theatrical events.

 Arts, Culture, and Adult Beverages

-Wimberley offers many unique art galleries, including Wimberley Glass Works, with entertaining glass blowing demonstrations six days a week.
-Every second Saturday, join the Second Saturday Gallery Trail – galleries in and around the Wimberley Square stay open late and offer wine and appetizers to go with the art.
+Wimberley offers many unique art galleries, including Wimberley Glass Works, with entertaining glass-blowing demonstrations six days a week.
+Every second Saturday, join the Second Saturday Gallery Trail – galleries in and around Wimberley Square stay open late and offer wine and appetizers to go with the art.
 If golf is your game, enjoy an afternoon of golf at the 18-Hole Quicksand at Woodcreek Golf Course.
 Wimberley is also home to the Wimberley Valley Winery, Fall Creek Vineyards, Limestone Terrace Vineyard, Middleton Brewing, Driftwood Estate Winery, The Shady Llama and the Cypress Creek Reserve which is a rum distillery.
 Each of these places offers tastings and tours.
-If you’re ready for some high flying excitement, don’t miss Wimberley Zipline Adventures for a breathtaking view of the Wimberley Valley.
+If you’re ready for some high-flying excitement, don’t miss Wimberley Zipline Adventures for a breathtaking view of the Wimberley Valley.

 For those who just like to walk and see the sites, Wimberley is full of beautiful views and rich history.
 A pause at the bridge over Cypress Creek and — for the more vigorous — a hike up the 218 steps to the top of Old Baldy, are ways to appreciate nature and beautiful scenic vistas while in Wimberley.